SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

-The Bragg peak is a graphical representation of the energy deposition per unit length along the axial direction of a proton beam.
+Together, these interactions manifest in what is known as the Bragg peak: a graphical representation of the energy deposition per unit length along the axial direction of a proton beam.
 A typical Bragg peak curve is proportional to the average energy deposition per unit length along sequential proton tracks.
-Its characteristic shape, illustrated in Figure \ref{BP}, shows a gradual increase in energy deposition followed by a sharp rise near the end of the proton range, and then a rapid fall-off.
+Its characteristic shape shows a gradual increase in energy deposition followed by a sharp rise near the end of the proton range, and then a rapid fall-off.
 One of the defining features of the Bragg peak is its range, defined as the depth at which the dose falls to a predefined fraction of its maximum.
 Quantities such as R90 and R50, defined as the depths at which the dose falls to 90\% and 50\% of the maximum, respectively, are commonly used in the literature.
+In the context of the present work, the notion of a sequential proton track was introduced in \cite{SDE} to describe the configuration-space dynamics of a proton, concatenated with subsequent protons that continue its trajectory after proton-nuclear interactions, ultimately to absorption or a de-energised state.
+Each sequential proton track is a random trajectory and a proton beam is comprised of many such tracks, all superimposed.
+We assume all sequential proton tracks are independent and hence, by the Law of Large Numbers, a proton beam is the average effect a sequential proton track multiplied by the number of protons in the beam.